TienSFU25/2650-weekly-exercises/w5/README.md

 This will open up VS Code, and allow you to write code for the Ubuntu subsystem, using the VS Code UI

 More info here: https://code.visualstudio.com/learn/develop-cloud/wsl

+#### Docker

+We haven't covered Docker in this course yet, so you'll need to install the Docker client.
+You'll need to run a `redis` container and expose the `6379` port

+`docker run -p 6379:6379 --name my-redis-container -d redis`

 #### Virtualbox